-Trees are important and provide us with many benefits on which we rely.
-Trees can, however, pose a risk to people and property.
-It is important that we assess their risk to protect public safety.
-Determining a tree's risk incluldes assessing its potential for faliure, the size of the failure, the probability of impact on a target and the value of the target.
-The resources below can help you learn the common defects associated with tree risks, and how to develop a plan to limit your community's risk to tree failure and its potential impact.
+Routinely assessing tree risk to public safety is an important part of urban tree management.
+Determining a tree's risk includes assessing its potential for failure, the extent of the failure, the probability of impact on a target, and the value of the target.
+The resources below can help you learn common tree defects associated with risk and how to develop a plan to limit the impact of tree failure and its associated damage in your community.

-How to Recognize Hazardous Tree Defects "created to help home owners and land managers in recognizing hazardous defects in trees and to suggest possible corrective actions."
+How to Recognize Hazardous Tree Defects helps homeowners and land managers recognize hazardous defects in trees and suggests remedies and corrective actions.

 There's Life in Hazard Trees provides information on the risks posed by hazard trees and the benefits they provide for wildlife.